external-mirrors/mitra/FEDERATION.md

 ## Subscriptions

+### Subscriber-only posts

+Local actors have `subscribers` property which points to the collection of actor's paid subscribers.

+Subscriber-only posts are addressed to this collection.
+They are also addressed to each subscriber individually, and therefore could be processed by other Fediverse services as direct messages with multiple recipients.

+### Payments

 Cross-instance payments are implemented according to [FEP-0837](https://codeberg.org/silverpill/feps/src/branch/main/0837/fep-0837.md) specification.

 Proposals are linked to actors using [FEP-0ea0](https://codeberg.org/silverpill/feps/src/branch/main/0ea0/fep-0ea0.md) payment links.
 [CAIP-19](https://chainagnostic.org/CAIPs/caip-19) asset IDs are used to specify currencies.